Terms of Service

 10. Data protection, privacy, and cookies

-Our Privacy Policy explains how we handle personal data when we act as controller.
-Our Cookie Policy explains how we use cookies and similar technologies.
-Where Porosi processes personal data on behalf of a Supplier as processor, Schedule A forms a data processing addendum and is incorporated into these Terms.
+Our Privacy Policy explains how we use personal data when Porosi is controller.
+Our Cookie Policy explains cookies and similar storage.
+When Porosi processes personal data for a Supplier, Schedule A is the data processing addendum and forms part of these Terms.

 11. Integrations, accounting, payments, API, and mobile apps